p3uj/Computer-Programming-1-Assignments/Week's wage of an employee.md

-# Week wage of an employee
+# Week's wage of an employee

 ### Instruction
 Create a program that will compute for the week’s wage of an employee.
 Input hours worked and rate per hour.